dine2014/texbook-mfbook-bugs/bugs.md

 mf.web|§757|he|they [or rewrite the sentence] mf.web|§798|a the|the

-Bugs in Appendix I are too numerous to list exhausively, but here are the serious ones.
+Bugs in Appendix I of *The METAFONTbook* are too numerous to list exhausively, but here are the serious ones.
 (Since GitHub Markdown doesn't support underlining, I'm using bold font instead.)
 Entry | Correction
 ------|-----------
 Boolean expressions, ….|boolean expressions, ….